-- (1) Unless otherwise stated, the address of each beneficial owner listed in the table is c/o Sonoma Pharmaceuticals, Inc., 645 Molly Lane, Suite 150, Woodstock, GA 30189. - (2) Represents shares subject to outstanding stock options and warrants currently exercisable or exercisable upon vesting. - (3) We had a total shares of common stock issued and outstanding of 3,099,270 on July 22, 2022. - (4) Ms. Trombly has been our Chief Executive Officer since September 27, 2019.
-She beneficially owns 73,648 shares of common stock issuable upon the exercise of options. - (5) Mr. Dvonch has been our Chief Financial Officer since September 8, 2020.
-He beneficially owns 57,777 shares of common stock issuable upon the exercise of options. - (6) Mr. Thornton is our Chief Operating Officer.
-He beneficially owns 825 shares of common stock and 76,781 shares of common stock issuable upon the exercise of options. - (7) Mr. McLaughlin is a member of our Board of Directors and was appointed as Lead Independent Director on March 26, 2014.
-He beneficially owns 5,414 shares of common stock and 33,252 shares of common stock issuable upon the exercise of options. - (8) Mr. Weigerstorfer is a member of our Board of Directors.
-He beneficially owns 2,500 shares of common stock, yet to be issued and 30,000 shares of common stock issuable upon the exercise of options. - (9) Dr. Birnbaum is a member of our Board of Directors.
-He beneficially owns 5,739 shares of common stock and 32,904 shares of common stock issuable upon the exercise of options.
+- Unless otherwise stated, the address of each beneficial owner listed in the table is c/o Sonoma Pharmaceuticals, Inc., 5445 Conestoga Court, Suite 150, Boulder, CO 80301. - (2) Represents shares subject to outstanding stock options and warrants currently exercisable or exercisable within 60 days. - (3) We had a total shares of common stock issued and outstanding of 5,159,219 on July 21, 2023. - (4) Ms. Trombly has been our Chief Executive Officer since September 27, 2019.
+She beneficially owns 100,000 shares of common stock and 54,388 shares of common stock issuable upon the exercise of options currently exercisable or exercisable within 60 days. - (5) Mr. Dvonch served as our Chief Financial Officer from September 8, 2020 to November 18, 2022 and currently serves as our Interim Chief Financial Officer.
+He beneficially owns 31,009 shares of restricted stock, 15,505 of which have vested and 15,504 vesting on August 15, 2023, and 57,777 shares of common stock issuable upon the exercise of options currently exercisable or exercisable within 60 days. - (6) Mr. White served as our Interim Chief Financial Officer from October 3, 2022 to November 18, 2022 and as our Chief Financial Officer from November 18, 2022 to April 7, 2023. - (7) Mr. Thornton is our Executive Vice President and Chief Operating Officer.
+He beneficially owns 100,825 shares of common stock and 57,322 shares of common stock issuable upon the exercise of options currently exercisable or exercisable within 60 days. - (8) Mr. McLaughlin is a member of our Board of Directors and was appointed as Lead Independent Director on March 26, 2014.
+He beneficially owns 5,414 shares of common stock and 18,165 shares of common stock issuable upon the exercise of options currently exercisable or exercisable within 60 days. - (9) Mr. Weigerstorfer is a member of our Board of Directors.
+He beneficially owns 2,500 shares of common stock, yet to be issued and 20,000 shares of common stock issuable upon the exercise of options currently exercisable or exercisable within 60 days. - (10) Dr. Birnbaum is a member of our Board of Directors.
+He beneficially owns 5,739 shares of common stock and 22,776 shares of common stock issuable upon the exercise of options currently exercisable or exercisable within 60 days.

-As of March 31, 2022, there are no arrangements among our beneficial owners, known to management, which may result in a change of control of our Company.
+As of March 31, 2023, there are no arrangements among our beneficial owners, known to management, which may result in a change of control of our Company.